Stormwater Basics

 -

-New pollutants are being researched every day to learn more about the impacts they may have on human health and the environment.
+Legacy and emerging pollutants are being researched to learn more about the impacts they may have on human health, wildlife, and the environment.
+This research is crucial to identify and create appropriate laws, regulations, source mitigation, and monitoring actions.

 Examples include: